Entry as an Undergraduate or Graduate Applicant

-In relation to entry into the Bachelor of Medical Studies, the following definitions apply:
+For entry into the Medical Program, the following definitions apply:

 - Undergraduate – An applicant who has completed High School Senior Certificate (equivalent to Queensland Year 12) with, or without, incomplete tertiary studies.

 - Graduate – An applicant who has completed a bachelor degree.